NLL Attendance: Good News, Bad News

 Reaching a million fans in attendance the last two years was based on having 15 active franchises.
 However, you could argue the league was doing better 15-20 years ago, when the average per-game attendance was considerably higher.

-Meanwhile, the Rock have now abandoned Air Canada Centre, having spent a couple years playing in Hamilton where their crowds have stabilized but have not improved.
-And this year, they’ve moved yet again, making what is intended to be a temporary stop in Mississauga, at Paramount Fine Foods Centre, a venue whose capacity is only 5,000.
-The plan is to return to FirstOntario Center in Hamilton once renovations are complete in late 2025.
+Meanwhile, the Rock have now abandoned Scotiabank Arena, having spent a couple years playing in Hamilton where their crowds have stabilized but have not improved.
+And this year, they’ve moved yet again, making what is intended to be a temporary stop in Mississauga, at Paramount Fine Foods Centre, a venue whose capacity is around 5,000.
+The plan is to return to FirstOntario Centre in Hamilton once renovations are complete in late 2025.

 Buffalo’s attendance numbers have stabilized since then and even increased in the last couple years, climbing back over 16,000 per game in 2024.
 And in fact, after the league stabilized at nine teams and started moving forward, attendance numbers on average grew steadily between 2015-2019, going from 8,970 to 9,596 per game.